 No one answered the phone, but the canvasser called from a number with a recognizable caller ID that identified the campaign.

-SOPs can codify a research group’s standing decisions on such issues, as well as others that are more routinely encountered such as whether to report a one-tailed or a two-tailed test and how to handle missing covariate values.
+SOPs can codify a research group’s standing decisions on such issues, as well as others that are more routinely encountered, such as whether to report a one-tailed or a two-tailed test and how to handle missing covariate values.
 By specifying these decisions in the SOP, researchers eliminate the need to state them again and again when writing PAPs.
 Just as important, the SOP protects the researcher who might otherwise neglect to specify the procedure in a PAP.
 The SOP makes recurrent practices explicit and documents them ex ante so that researchers do not have to contend ex post that they were implicit.

 Developing and updating SOPs